unraid/usb-creator-next/src/windows/inno_setup_readme.md

 To modify the installer:

-- Edit `rpi-imager.iss.in` to change settings, add files, or modify behavior
+- Edit `unraid-usb-creator.iss.in` to change settings, add files, or modify behavior
 - The script uses CMake variables like `@CMAKE_BINARY_DIR@` which are replaced during configuration

 ## Testing